Tvindefossen (I’ve also seen it spelled Tvinnefossen) was a gorgeous 152m waterfall tumbling in strands with a graceful character.

 I actually didn’t know this until a coworker bought me one of their bottled waters in a fancy art-deco-like glass bottle.

-The town was also said to be known for Winter sports as apparently it was said to have spawned more Winter Olympics participants than any other county in Norway.
+The town was also said to be known for Winter sports as well as Summer thrills.

-The literature also suggested to us that Voss was an adrenaline junkie town as well though that was something we didn’t engage in.
+The literature also suggested to us that Voss was an adrenaline junkie town with activities such as skydiving and mountain biking though they were activities that we didn’t engage in for neither of our visits in 2005 and 2019.

 Related Top 10 Lists